Why reliable fuel management depends on installation, support, and long-term sustainability in the field.

 Technology can look simple during evaluation.

-The reality changes when it has to be installed on a working vessel.
+The reality changes when it has to be installed and supported on a working vessel.

-A fuel management system may need to be deployed around vessel schedules, shipyard availability, logistics, onboard labor, commissioning, crew training, and long-term maintenance planning.
+A fuel management system may need to be deployed around vessel schedules, shipyard availability, onboard labor, regional logistics, commissioning windows, crew training, and long-term maintenance planning.

 The software may be ready.